afrodev/tripletex-accounting-webstore-api/README.md

 - We have already collected the data from said API
 - We are NOT connecting the products to the orderline.
 We are ONLY inputting the orderline info directly into a POST invoice request in Tripletex.
 - Payment service with CSV export
+- Webstore customers are private individuals and not companies
+    - NO EHF INVOICES

 ## Disse tjukke er obligatoriske for tripletex.
 Resten er kun for mitt tilfelle